Silverstein Siblings: Jonas, Lena, Bertha, Fanny, and Caroline

 Caroline (“Carrie”) Silverstein, undated.

-Fannie lived in the Home until 1878, when she was discharged to her married sister, Carrie.
-In 1884, Fannie married Isaac Strauss, with whom she had a son.
-Fannie died in 1888 and was buried in Mount Hope Cemetery in New York.
+Fanny lived in the Home until 1878, when she was discharged to her married sister, Carrie.
+In 1884, Fanny married Isaac Strauss, with whom she had a son.
+Fanny died in 1888 and was buried in Mount Hope Cemetery in New York.

 Fanny Silverstein, undated.